Be sure to take a look at the OCS publication Working in Arts & Culture (pdf).

 Finding Internships or Apprenticeships

-Internships and apprenticeships are extremely important in the creative arts.
-In a professional field notoriously difficult to break into, internships provide not only the opportunity to develop relevant skills and an understanding of how such mysterious industries as the film and music business work, but the contacts that will be critical in helping you land that first job.
-Some areas of the creative arts, in particular the performing areas, are likely to offer apprenticeships as opposed to internships (though sometimes the terms are used interchangeably), and these are likely to be offered only during the summer.
-Other creative arts fields, such as film and design, offer year-round internships; you may be able to find a term-time internship right here in Boston with an independent film company or a design firm.
+Internships and apprenticeships are extremely important in the creative arts, providing not only the opportunity to develop relevant skills and an insider understanding of how the film, theater and music industries but contacts that could help you land that future employment.
+Some areas of the creative arts, in performance in particular, offer apprenticeships during the summer.
+Other creative arts fields, such as film and design, offer year-round internships; you may be able to find a term-time internship right here in the Boston/Cambridge area with an independent film company or a design firm.

 The majority of employers in the creative arts don’t hire through an on-campus interviewing process.
 Performers are hired through auditions, and visual artists primarily on the strength of their portfolio.
 Technicians and arts administrators are hired through a more traditional interviewing process but again, these positions aren’t likely to be found through on-campus recruiting.
 In the film and music industries, your chances of finding a job will be greatly improved if you’ve completed at least one internship; film and music are industries where networking is everything, and the contacts you’ll make during your internships will be vital to breaking into these fields.
 Learning to network successfully and comfortably will make your job search much easier.